 This proposed certificate program accompanies a proposal to establish an Institute of Native American Studies (INAS) at UGA, which would make UGA the only college or university in the Southeast with a Native American Studies program.
 INAS will be an interdisciplinary institute that will administer graduate and undergraduate certificate programs in Native American Studies.
 It will promote and support teaching and research at UGA and throughout Georgia in Native American Studies.
+It will help UGA identify, recruit, and retain additional faculty and students of color.

 Native American Studies is a growing field of academic study around the US, but it is unrepresented in UGA's programs and majors.
 Georgia has a significant Native American heritage, and there is a natural constituency for the institute.
-Certificate programs in Native American Studies will add to the reputation and prestige of the University and support the existing undergraduate multicultural and cultural diversity requirements.
+Certificate programs in Native American Studies will add to the reputation and prestige of the University, increase diversity at it, and support the existing undergraduate multicultural and cultural diversity requirements.

 The proposed graduate certificate program is comparative and interdisciplinary, and is designed for students who wish to specialize or gain expertise in Native American Studies.
 It will draw curriculum from a large number of disciplines, including anthropology, archaeology, education, English, law, linguistics, literature, and religion.
-The graduate certificate program in Native American Studies requires 18 hours of course work, including: (a) directed reading at the graduate level (e.g., ANTH 8000 or ENGL 8960) in major topics in Native American Studies, as approved by the Director of INAS; (b) at least one course in each of four core areas (cultures; archaeology or history; policy; and literature); and (c) completion of RELI 6700 Methods in the Study of Native American Cultures, which shall include a research paper.
+The requirements for the program include 19 hours of course work, including at least one course in archaeology; at least one course (or directed study) in each of four core areas (cultures, history, law and policy, and literature); directed reading at the graduate level (e.g., ANTH 8000 or ENGL 8960) in major topics in Native American Studies, as approved by the Director of INAS; successful completion of the methodological course, RELI 6700 Methods in the Study of Native American Cultures; and a research paper on a topic selected in consultation with and approved by the Director of INAS.